rowinggolfer/openmolar2/documentation/sphinx/technical/class_headings/PostgresMainWindow.rst

 :Release: |release|

-The PostgresMainWindow class provides a re-implementation of :doc:`BaseMainWindow` , but adds functionality for handling connections to postgres database using :doc:`PostgresDatabase`
+The PostgresMainWindow class provides a re-implementation of :doc:`BaseMainWindow` , but adds functionality for handling connections to postgres database using :doc:`OpenmolarDatabase`

 Inherited by :doc:`AdminMainWindow` and :doc:`ClientMainWindow`